 Get the latest from TODAY

-Forget about traditional jack-o'-lanterns and faux cobwebs!
-This year Halloween decor is getting a funky twist thanks to three new trends that are blowing up on social media.
+Forget about traditional jack-o'-lanterns and faux cobwebs:!
+Halloween decor is getting a funky twist thanks to three new trends that are blowing up on social media.
 From Christmas trees that are decked out with all the spooky trimmings to carved pineapples, these aren't your typical Halloween decorations.

 People are now starting to put up and decorate trees around their houses in October rather than starting in late November or December.

-But these trees aren’t your typical Christmas trees.
-These trees are spookier!
+But these trees aren’t your typical Christmas trees; they're much spookier!
 Rather than the usual candy canes, tinsel and mini snowman ornaments, these trees are decorated with cobwebs and ornaments shaped like skulls and pumpkins.

 Some are also replacing the Christmas angel at the top of the tree with skeletons.
 Spooktacular!